pymupdf/PyMuPDF/docs/link.rst

 ================
 Link
 ================
 Represents a pointer to somewhere (this document, other documents, the internet).
-Links exist per document page, and they are forward-chained to each other, starting from an initial link which is accessible by the :attr:`Page.firstLink` property.
+Links exist per document page, and they are forward-chained to each other, starting from an initial link which is accessible by the :attr:`Page.first_link` property.

 There is a parent-child relationship between a link and its page.
 If the page object becomes unusable (closed document, any document structure change, etc.), then so does every of its existing link objects -- an exception is raised saying that the object is "orphaned", whenever a link property or method is accessed.